jingyi-cui/jingyi-cui.github.io/content/_index.md

 ### Work in Progress

-* Bidding for Reputations in Digital Labor Markets
+* Bidding for Reputation in Online Labor Markets

-* The Double Edges of Reducing Job Application Costs *with Gabriel Dias and Justin Ye*
+* Artificial Intelligence and Labor Market Signaling *with Gabriel Dias and Justin Ye*